pavel-maltsev/IBM-Cloud-Pak-for-Data/Data Lineage/Lab1_data_lineage_ETL_Postgres_1_Data_Pipelines_creation.md

 Even if the data assets of different types are stored together and can be selected from the same list, after import to the canvas they would receive the propper icons of their type, in our case that is for PostgreSQL.

-Use the Pencil icon near the name of the asset to rename it to better recognise on the canvas
+Use the Pencil icon near the name of the asset to rename it to better recognise on the canvas.

 ![alt text](/Data%20Lineage/images/dsx_customer-4.png)

-Lets name those "customer_Source" and "customer_Target"
+Lets name those "customer_Source" and "customer_Target".

 ![alt text](/Data%20Lineage/images/dsx_customer-5.png)